ColstonBod-oy/weird-java-kotlin-notes/README.md

-The info I used for the next examples can be found on [Stack Overflow Link 1](https://stackoverflow.com/questions/45167365/java-listinteger-sort-comparator-and-overflow) which shows why using the commented line (see code below) would cause an overflow when trying to get the difference of two large arbitrary signed integers thus causing unexpected behaviors.
+The information I used for the next examples can be found on [Stack Overflow Link 1](https://stackoverflow.com/questions/45167365/java-listinteger-sort-comparator-and-overflow), which shows why using the commented line (see code below) would cause an overflow when trying to get the difference of two large arbitrary signed integers, thus causing unexpected behaviors.
 [Stack Overflow Link 2](https://stackoverflow.com/questions/26963158/inserting-nodes-into-a-priority-queue-java) shows how to implement the ```Comparable``` interface to avoid such problems.

 ### 8b-J Example